aphearin/accelerating_python/README.md

 Cython is a tool that transforms your python code into compiled C. This means there is an extra step involved between code development and code use: you must compile your cython code before you can call it from python.

 This repository demonstrates two different ways to compile Cython code: first using a Jupyter Notebook, and second using a `setup.py`.
 Using a `setup.py` file is more powerful, since it makes it easier to integrate your Cython code throughout your python modules, but using a Notebook is simpler for quick prototyping.
-To get started, we'll use the Notebook way of doing things since compiling Cython in a notebook is so easy, this will let us focus straight away on how to write cython in the next section.
-In the subsequent section, we'll return show the `setup.py` way of doing things.
+To get started, we'll use the Notebook way of doing things since compiling Cython in a notebook is so easy; this will let us focus straight away on how to write cython in the next section.
+In the subsequent section, we'll show the `setup.py` way of doing things and demonstrate good coding organization practice for writing Cython code that is integrated with Python.

 Either way, make sure you `pip install cython` before moving on.